WICG/view-transitions/developer-guide.md

 [Here's a demo](https://http203-playlist.netlify.app/) that uses many of the techniques in this guide.

-In addition to the `chrome://flags/#document-transition` flag, it also requires `chrome://flags/#enable-experimental-web-platform-features`.
+In addition to the `chrome://flags/#document-transition` flag, the demo also requires `chrome://flags/#enable-experimental-web-platform-features` to enable navigation API.

 ## Performing a basic page transition